Hey sweet friends!

 Take some time this week to start paying a bit more attention to your thoughts.
 What kinds of things are you saying to yourself throughout the day?
 Are you your own worst critic, or do you talk to yourself like a friend?
 Let’s start paying a bit more attention, and start making intentional choices with our thoughts.
 Let’s start talking to ourselves the way we would a friend.

-My two new books, The Lipstick Gospel Prayer Journal and The Lipstick Gospel Devotional, are officially here!
+My two books, The Lipstick Gospel Prayer Journal and The Lipstick Gospel Devotional, are in the Stephanie May Wilson Shop.
 I cannot WAIT to share them with you!
-You can pick up copies in my shop right here!
+You can pick up copies right here!